 Langston Hughes was just twenty-four years old when his debut poetry collection The Weary Blues was published in 1926.
 After its publication, the book won several awards, and the prize money allowed Hughes to complete his college education in Lincoln, Pennsylvania.
 The Weary Blues went on to become an American classic; it was reissued most recently in 2015 by its original publisher Knopf with a new introduction by Kevin Young.

 In The Weary Blues, Hughes began to address the preoccupations that carried through his later work.
 The poems progress at a self-assured and lyrical pace—partly because Hughes expected them to be performed with musical accompaniment in the famous Harlem clubs of that era.
 He announced his poetic philosophy of speaking not only for himself, but also the whole African American population.
-The book is split into seven thematic sections: The Weary Blues, Dream Variations, The Negro Speaks of Rivers, A Black Pierrot, Water Front Streets, Shadows in the Sun, and Our Land.
+The book, which was originally prefaced with an introduction by Harlem Renaissance patron Carl Van Vechten, is split into seven thematic sections: The Weary Blues, Dream Variations, The Negro Speaks of Rivers, A Black Pierrot, Water Front Streets, Shadows in the Sun, and Our Land.